tmacam/DaprPluggableComponent-Java/README.md

    Once a component is defined, we wrap them with the necessary code to turn them into servers ready to take requests from Dapr.
-You can take a look on [StateStoreComponentServer.java] for an example of how we wrap [InMemoryStateStore.java] into a server ready to handle requests from Dapr.
+You can take a look on [StateStoreComponentServer.java] for an example of how we did that for [InMemoryStateStore.java].

     We also took care of all the tedious work for step 2 by defining a wrapper that handles all the tedious work of handling command line parsing, setting up a server listening on a Unix Socket Domain etc.

+TODO: talk about service discovery and how we tie a running component server to a component configuration as `config/container_java_memstore.yaml`.

 # Compiling and running the code